jeffreysbrother/spacesjs/README.md

 ###Future Additions:

+- [ ] reintroduction of yargs.
+Previous attempts produce the message "Error: ENOENT: no such file or directory"
 - [ ] error handling and unique messages (no files renamed, # of files renamed, etc.)
 - [ ] the ability to anticipate duplicate filenames
 - [ ] the elimination of additional (potentially detrimental) special characters